 Your privacy is important to us which is why we will always respect your data and never sell it on to third parties.

 Country Properties is a trading style of Greenrose Network (Franchise) Limited, a company registered in England & Wales with company number 02934219 and whose registered office is located at Apollo House, Eboracum Way, York, YO31 7RE.
 Country Properties forms part of the Hunters group of companies, who are owned by The Property Franchise Group PLC, a company registered in England & Wales with company number 08721920, whose registered office is located at 2 St. Stephen's Court, St. Stephen's Road, Bournemouth, Dorset, BH2 6LA.

-Country Properties is a franchised network that includes a number of independently owned companies, partnerships and sole traders who have a licence to use the Country Properties brand, under their own company identity, details of which can be found on their branch page at country-properties.co.uk.
+Country Properties is made up of a network of offices which includes a number of independently owned companies, partnerships and sole traders (“Franchisees”) who have a licence to use the Country Properties brand, under their own company identity, details of which can be found on their branch page at country-properties.co.uk.

 Country Properties complies with all of the principles relating to the processing of personal data within article 5 of the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) and the Data Protection Act 2018.

 What information do we collect about you and why?